lee-pai-long/lee-pai-long/README.md

-# Juste a simple presentation.
+# Just a simple presentation.